ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/permissions_api.md

 ## **Frequently Asked Questions**

 - [How to specify role for users in knowledge base and set permissions for this role?](#how-to-specify-role-for-users-in-knowledge-base-and-set-permissions-for-this-role)
+- [How to specify permissions to structures that are not exist during KB build?]

 ### **How to specify role for users in knowledge base and set permissions for this role?**